How to build an email marketing strategy that elevates the customer experience

 In a color scheme of salmon and cotton, image visualizes the different stages of the customer journey you can use for your email marketing strategies and where email fits into each one—for example, a welcome series during the subscribe stage, and a review request during the purchase/use product stages.

 “Once you have systems for collecting data (quizzes, pop-ups with checkboxes, etc.),” says McComas, “focus on creating emails with tailored content based on each type of customer and their unique needs.
-This includes welcome email flows and email newsletter campaigns with relevant product recommendations, education, and other dynamic content.”
+This includes email flows and email newsletters with relevant product recommendations, education, and other dynamic content.”

 7. Design your emails and determine send frequency